harmonix-js/core/README.md

 ## ⚡ Quick Start

-This will set up a starter project complete with all the essential files and dependencies:
+This will set up a starter project with all the required files and dependencies:

 ```bash
 npx @harmonix-js/cli init <my-bot>